majd-alaarg/Bioinformatic-Protocols-at-Kothary-Lab/RNASeq/Getting Started: Installing nf-core and RNASeq pipeline.md

  - Compression type: **none**
  - Default institutional configuration: **yes**

-## Delete a file

-You can delete the current file by clicking the **Remove** button in the file explorer.
-The file will be moved into the **Trash** folder and automatically deleted after 7 days of inactivity.

 ## Export a file

 You can export the current file by clicking **Export to disk** in the menu.
 You can choose to export the file as plain Markdown, as HTML using a Handlebars template or as a PDF.